krischik/SteemRubyTutorial/Documents/Part-8.md

 -----

-**Hint:** Follow this link to Github for the complete script with comments and syntax highlighting : [Steem-Print-Balances.rb](https://github.com/krischik/SteemRubyTutorial/blob/master/Scripts/Steem-Print-Balances.rb).

 The output of the command (for the steem account) looks like this

 <center>![Screenshot at Mar 06 15-52-11.png](https://cdn.steemitimages.com/DQmNtYn28Rs97DUP8JWLbHXW8mYcKmoJha2vNRYhH5PzjFH/Screenshot%20at%20Mar%2006%2015-52-11.png)</center>

-The current vote value is printed in as a vote power is not at it's maximum.
-Maximum and current vote value are displayed the same as the reduction is less then 0.001 SBD.
+The current vote value is printed in red as a vote power is not at it's maximum.
+However the difference between the current vote value und the maximum vote value is smaller then 0.0005 SDB so the difference isn't shown.

 # Curriculum